nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list the food items stored in WIFE.
 2. WIFE shows the full list of food items.
 3. User tag food item at specified index with tags pre-defined by WIFE.
 4. WIFE tagged the food item with the chosen tag.